Greek Crime Journalist Shot Dead Outside His Home: Police - UrduPoint

 Athens, (APP - UrduPoint / Pakistan Point News - 9th Apr, 2021 ) :A veteran Greek crime journalist was shot dead outside his home in Athens on Friday, a police source said, in a rare crime targeting a member of the media.

-Giorgos Karaivaz, who worked for private tv station Star and also ran news blog bloko.gr, was shot several times, the police source told AFP.
+Giorgos Karaivaz, who worked for private tv station Star and also ran the news blog bloko.gr, was shot several times in the southern Athens district of Alimos, the police source told AFP.

+"The murder has shocked us all," government spokeswoman Aristotelia Peloni said in a statement.

 Reports said the journalist had been shot by two men on a motorbike.

+According to reports, Karaivaz, who was one of Greece's longest-tenured and best known crime reporters, was married and had a child.

+"I can't even process this information, I've known this man for 32 years," fellow Star TV journalist Vaios Syrros said during the station's afternoon news show.

-While Greek media offices are frequently targeted in firebomb and vandalism attacks, journalist killings are generally rare in Greece.
+While Greek media offices are frequently targeted in firebomb and vandalism attacks, journalist killings are rarer in Greece.

+Some journalists request police protection after receiving threats but according to reports, Karaivaz was unguarded.

+The shooting occurred at a time when Greek authorities had received criticism for allocating too many police guards to a controversial TV presenter.

 The case is still under investigation.